Weight Watchers vs. tracking macros. First of all, why am even talking about this?

-Well, because I get countless one-on-one coaching applications that cite a previous experience with Weight Watchers when what they really want is fat loss. and more energy.
+Well, because I get countless coaching applications that cite a previous experience with Weight Watchers, when what they really want is fat loss.
+And more energy.
 And reduced cravings.
 And muscle and strength gain.
 And a healthier relationship with food.

 No wonder they weren’t successful with an approach that focuses solely on calories in and calories out!

 On the surface, there are some similarities between tracking macros and Weight Watchers: Both the WW program and macro tracking involve logging your food in an app.
 Chances are that you’ll be eating more whole, real foods and fewer refined, processed and packaged foods.
 Both approaches can promise to get you weight loss results.

 But there are 3 big ways that they are different—and why tracking macros is better than Weight Watchers for tackling a plethora of different goals.

 1. TRACKING MACROS ENSURES YOU'RE GETTING ENOUGH OF ALL MACROS

 A WW plan accounts for total calories and assigns a point value to that calorie goal.
 What it won’t tell you is how many of those calories should come from protein, fat and carbohydrates.